Keekozhur

-Keekozhur also spelt as Keekozhoor is a small village on the side of Pamba River, situated 4 km from Ranni and 9 km from Kozhencherry.
+Keekozhur, also spelt as Keekozhoor, is a small village on the side of Pamba River, situated 4 km from Ranni and 9 km from Kozhencherry.
 It is in the state of Kerala, India.
 It is 15 km from the Pathanamthitta district headquarters.
-This village is under Ranny and Cherukole Panchayats.
+The village is located under Ranny and Cherukole Panchayats.

 Community life

-A hamlet on the bank of River Pamba en route to "Sabarimala", Keekozhur is renowned for its communal harmony, co-operation and social equality.
-The residents of the village are committed to help each other, emphasizing the principle of "self-help through mutual help".
-The village possess ancient cultural heritage; Keekozhoor is closely bound to ARANMULA cultural heritage.
+The hamlet is situated on the bank of River Pamba en route to "Sabarimala".
 Keekozhur-Vayalathala Palliyodam is a strong participant in Aranmula Vallamkali (boat race) from its beginning itself.